 This fun, innovative approach to language learning teaches the foundations of traditional grammar.
 It starts from scratch: no previous grammatical knowledge is assumed.
 Each week we examine an aspect of English grammar and then explore the same phenomenon in Ancient Greek and Latin.
 Through a series of practical exercises you will learn the basic skills needed to read and compose in these ancient languages.
 The comparative grammatical approach of this course will provide you with an ideal foundation for learning other languages, too.

-- Recognise and analyse the structures of sentences in English, Ancient Greek, and Latin which use a number of basic - and some more sophisticated - grammatical constructions.
+- recognise and analyse the structures of sentences in English, Ancient Greek and Latin which use a number of basic –and some more sophisticated – grammatical constructions; and

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.